-The firm 11 kV installed capacity at Tzaneen main substation and the new Western Substation is 45 MVA.
-The main substation consists of 1 x 10 MVA and 2 x 15 MVA transformers and the Western substation consists of 2 x 20 MVA transformers..
-The maximum recorded network demand is 26, 31 MVA, thus exceeding the firm capacity by 1.31-MVA or 5.24%.
+The firm 11-kV capacity at Tzaneen main substation is 25 MVA, and the new Western Substation is 20 MVA.
+Tzaneen substation consists of 1 x 10 MVA and 2 x 15 MVA transformers and the Western substation consists of 2 x 20 MVA transformers.
+The maximum recorded network demand at Tzaneen Main Substation is 26,31 MVA, thus exceeding the firm capacity by 1.31-MVA or 5.24%.
 A master plan study was commissioned to detail the requirements for the alleviation of the problem over a short term and long term periods.

-Although the capacity project has been initiated, there is the need to ensure all the projects phases are completed the existing and outdated sections of the town distribution system will not be able to handle the increased electrical demand as a result of the increased development.
-We need to attend to:
+Although the capacity project has been initiated, there is a need to ensure all the projects phases are completed.
+The existing and outdated sections of the town distribution system will not be able to handle the increased electrical demand as a result of the increased development.
+There is a need to attend to:

-- Upgrading/ replacement of existing cable network - Upgrading of existing sub stations.
+- Upgrading/replacement of existing cable network. - Upgrading/refurbishment of existing substations.

-5.7 Rural distribution network
+5.7 Rural Distribution Network